-The following table provides a summary of quantitative information about the Company's Level 3 fair value measurements of our investments as of December 31, 2013.
+The following table provides a summary of quantitative information about the Company's Level 3 fair value measurements of our investments as of December 31, 2012.
 In addition to the techniques and inputs noted in the table below, according to our valuation policy we may also use other valuation techniques and methodologies when determining our fair value measurements.
-The table below is not intended to be all-inclusive, but rather provides information on the significant Level 3 inputs as they relate to the Company's fair value measurements for the year ended December 31, 2013.
+The table below is not intended to be all-inclusive, but rather provides information on the significant Level 3 inputs as they relate to the Company's fair value measurements.